 Your main focus will be to speak to potential employers or business partners.

 Almost every type of business can attend networking events, however, the event itself tends to narrow itself down into subcategories to help attract the right people.

-The automobile industry, for example, will likely have manufacturing of tyres, cars engines, glass and much more, so it best to double check the networking event is going to consist of businesses you want to be employed by.
+The automobile industry, for example, will likely have the manufacturing of tyres, cars engines, glass and much more, so it best to double-check the networking event is going to consist of businesses you want to be employed by.